-February 2021

-Dear Friends and Families of SSCPS,
+v 2021 Dear Friends and Families of SSCPS.

 We hope this letter finds you well.
 As we kick off 2021, we want to extend our well wishes to you and your family during these unprecedented times.
-We thank you for your unwavering support of our faculty and staff as we strive to inspire every student to excel in academics, service, and life in a safe and supportive environment.
+We thank you for your unwavering support of our faculty and staff as we strive to inspire every student to excel in academics, service, and life in a safe and upportive environment.

-Clearly the challenges of COVID- 19 have significantly impacted our community and we've had to adapt.
-Who knew we would expend so many resources on cleaning products, plexi-glass As someone who has been at Charter for 13 years and a part of the fraternity of 13.
-I have learned to embrace Charter life.
-There is a huge sense of community at the school which is developed from a young age through our service projects and sports.
-Charter helps prepare young kids for life through the internships we do with our amazing guidance counselors.
-The EOMs we start in kindergarten have been a huge asset to me in life as learning public speaking at such a young age has proven invaluable in my adult life.
+As someone who has been at Charter for 13 ye and a part of the fraternity of 13.
+I have learn to embrace Charter ilfe.
+There is a huge sense community at the school which is developed fr a young age through our service projects and sports.
+Charter helps prepare young kids a through the interview.